Christian Ho: 2023

+Formula Regional (2024, 2026)

-Eurocup-3
+2024: Eurocup-3 champion

 Ho racing at the Red Bull Ring during the 2024 Eurocup-3 season.

 Ho was promoted to Eurocup-3 for 2024, remaining with Campos Racing.
 A poor start to the season saw him with only a fourth place in the first two rounds.
 However, he would claim his maiden wins in Portimão, although a suspension failure prevented a clean sweep.
 He took the standings lead with two poles, a win and a podium in Paul Ricard.
 However, despite two additional podiums in the next two rounds in Zandvoort and Aragón, title rival Javier Sagrera won thrice, leaving Ho losing the lead of the standings.
 Ho won the first race in Jerez and a fifth in the second race left him an outside chance for the title, trailing Sagrera by 26 points.
 However, Ho rebounded in the Barcelona finale with second in the first race and winning the second race.
 At that time, it meant Ho ended as vice-champion, losing out to Sagrera by two points.
 However three months later, following a review of results, Ho was awarded the win for the first Barcelona race after an illegal overtake off-track for original winner Emerson Fittipaldi Jr. This meant Ho gained seven points to be crowned champion, five points ahead of Sagrera.

+2026: Middle East cameo

+In preparation for his 2026 Formula 3 campaign, Ho joined MP Motorsport to contest the first two rounds of the Formula Regional Middle East Trophy.